SQream/sqream_docs/reference/sql/sql_functions/index.rst

    * - :ref:`var_pop`
      - ``varp``
      - Calculates population variance of values

-For more information, see :ref:`aggregate_functions`.

 Window Functions
 -------------------
-The following table describes the available window functions:
+The following table shows the **window** functions:

+For more information about window functions, see :ref:`window_functions`.

 .. list-table::
    :widths: auto